Makeup Artist Gucci Westman on Glowy Skin, Sourdough, and Butt-Flattering Jeans

 Clothes can give you a big confidence boost and enhance how you carry yourself.
 When you’re getting ready to go out and what you’re wearing fits beautifully and complements your shape, you feel like you’ve nailed it.
 I love clothes, like great jeans that make your butt look cute—I always keep an eye out for those.
 And a lot of my sweaters I’ve had for years, ones I invested in that were maybe a little more expensive but that haven’t pilled and still look amazing.
 I like to feel put-together.

 Exercise makes you more aware of your posture and attuned to your body’s strengths and weaknesses.
 Everything is so tied together—if you don’t have core strength, you can develop back issues.
 It lifts my mood and makes me feel so much more productive when I physically exert myself.
 I sort of have a mantra: When I go on runs in this heat, I tell myself the pain I’m feeling is temporary—it’s an hour out of the whole day—and so worth it, and I get to jump in the bay as soon as I’m done.
-I love not giving up.
-I’m missing yoga, but right now, I’m running, streaming Taryn Toomey’s The Class, and doing a beach boot camp once a week.
+I love not giving up., I’m running, streaming Taryn Toomey’s The Class, and doing a beach boot camp once a week.
 If I’m too busy to exercise, though, I don’t beat myself up.

 Smooth and Defrizz Your Hair